agrisk532/Adventus.Modules.Email/Adventus.Modules.Email/README.txt

 Genesyslab.Desktop.Modules.OpenMedia.dll
 namespace Genesyslab.Desktop.Modules.OpenMedia.Windows.Interactions.MediaView
-internal class InteractionInboundEmailControlExtension : InteractionControlExtension, IInteractionControlExtension public IList<RequestedAction> RequestActions(string capacity, ActionTarget target, object context) case ActionTarget.InteractionActionFromContactHistory:
+internal class InteractionInboundEmailControlExtension : InteractionControlExtension, IInteractionControlExtension internal class InteractionOutboundEmailControlExtension : InteractionControlExtension, IInteractionControlExtension

+NB: search for string "Windows.EmailView.MenuItemInteractionActionPrint".
+A group of 3 statements is in 2 places in the code.

+The first is for
+case ActionTarget.InteractionActionFromWorkbin:
+do not change anything there.
+Search for another group of the statements and add the following code after the if(){ try/catch } block of the "Windows.EmailView.MenuItemInteractionActionPrint".
+(works only for default and high contrast themes)

+case ActionTarget.InteractionActionFromContactHistory:
 !!! add at the end of case statement this code:
 		try
 		{
 			IWInteraction iwinteraction = contextDictionary.TryGetValue("interaction") as IWInteraction;